-The developer of the Smartcard Embedded Software must ensure that the additional security functional requirements FCS\COP.1[DES] and FCS\COP.1[AES] are used as specified and that the User Data processed by the related security function is protected as defined for the application context.
+The developer of the Smartcard Embedded Software must ensure that the additional security functional requirements FCS_COP.1[DES] and FCS_COP.1[AES] are used as specified and that the User Data processed by the related security function is protected as defined for the application context.
 These issues are addressed by the requirement RE.Phase-1.

-The dependent requirements of FCS\COP.1[DES] and FCS\COP.1[AES] completely address the appropriate management of cryptographic keys used by the specified cryptographic function and the management of access control rights as specified for the
+The dependent requirements of FCS_COP.1[DES] and FCS_COP.1[AES] completely address the appropriate management of cryptographic keys used by the specified cryptographic function and the management of access control rights as specified for the memory access control function.
+All requirements concerning these management functions shall be fulfilled by the environment (Smartcard Embedded Software) according to the requirements RE.Phase-1 and RE.Cipher.

-The functional requirements [FDP\ITC.1, or FDP\ITC.2 or FCS\CKM.1], FCS\CKM.4 and FMT\MSA.2 are not included in this Security Target since the TOE only provides a pure engine for encryption and decryption without additional features for the handling of cryptographic keys.
+The functional requirements [FDP_ITC.1, or FDP_ITC.2 or FCS_CKM.1], FCS_CKM.4 and FMT_MSA.2 are not included in this Security Target since the TOE only provides a pure engine for encryption and decryption without additional features for the handling of cryptographic keys.
 These security functional requirements are explicitly moved to the "Security Requirements for the IT-Environment" because the Smartcard Embedded Software is seen as "IT-Environment" that must fulfil these requirements related to the needs of the realised application.

-The dependency FMT\SMR.1 introduced by the two components FMT\MSA.1 and FMT\MSA.3 is also addressed by the requirement RE.Phase-1 and more specific by the security functional requirements as stated in the chapter "Security Requirements for the IT-Environment".
+The dependency FMT_SMR.1 introduced by the two components FMT_MSA.1 and FMT_MSA.3 is also addressed by the requirement RE.Phase-1 and more specific by the security functional requirements as stated in the chapter "Security Requirements for the IT-Environment".
 The definition and maintenance of the roles that act on behalf of the functions provided by the hardware must be subject of the Smartcard Embedded Software.